orbisgis/orbisdata/docs/README.md

 ### Architecture

-Each module of OrbisData is divided into two : the API mainly constituted of interfaces and its implementation.
+Each module of OrbisData is divided in two : the API mainly, constituted of interfaces, and its implementation.

 #### DataManager

-The DataManager modules are dedicated to the creation, access and request of databases.
+The DataManager modules are dedicated to the creation, the access and the requesting of databases.
-H2/H2GIS and Postgresql/Postgis are supported.
+`H2/H2GIS` and `Postgresql/Postgis` are supported.

 #### ProcessManager

 The ProcessManager modules are dedicated to the creation of processes with the definition of the in/output.
-Processes can be executed with the input values and can also be chained using a ProcessMapper.
+Processes can be executed with input values and can also be chained using a ProcessMapper.

 ### How to add OrbisData